5 Simple Steps to Steps to Care for Natural Stone Textures

 Care for bathroom textures – Natural stone is one of the most sought-after upgrades in a home—especially in kitchens and bathrooms.
 These materials look great, and though very durable, the composition of stone can make it sensitive to damage through daily use.

 Are you considering using a natural stone texture in your bath?
 You will have to take steps to ensure they remain free of damage.
-Don’t worry.
-By understanding a few important do’s and don’ts, you can easily keep your home’s natural stone looking as good as the day it was installed.
+Don’t worry!
+Understanding a few important things, can easily keep your home’s natural stone looking like the day it was installed.

 Here are our tips for caring for natural stone textures:

 Don’t use all-purpose, ammonia or bleach cleaners — Whether you have granite countertops or travertine tile, there is a correct way to clean the natural stone in your home.
-Many homeowners are tempted to use all-purpose cleaners or bleach to keep stone surfaces clean, but these types of cleaners may actually damage your stone.
+Many homeowners are tempted to use all-purpose cleaners or bleach to keep stone surfaces clean.
+These types of cleaners can actually damage your stone.
 Cleaning products that contain vinegar, lemon or other acidic ingredients can dull the surface, reducing the stone’s luster.
 This type of cleaner can also eat away at the sealer.
 Ammonia-based cleaners should also be avoided as they can cause the stone’s surface layers to wear off over time.

 Do use safe stone cleaners — Taking care of your natural stone will require you to use specially formulated cleaners.
 For example, Zep Commercial’s CleanStone Plus Cleaner + Polish is pH balanced to safely clean stone, making it ideal for countertops and tiles.
 It quickly removes dust and fingerprints while leaving a polish that acts as an extra barrier against moisture penetration.
 The CleanStone Plus Cleaner is a good water-based option for sink areas and floors to remove scuffs and heel marks.